Ahmosys/hotel-management/README.md

 - Also for [Steve Smith](https://ardalis.com/) and [Jason Taylor](https://jasontaylor.dev/) for their good articles and conferences about Clean Architecture.

+- Finally to [Remi Henache](https://github.com/remihenache) for his courses on Clean Architecture.

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.